nuxt-examples/isomorphic-storage/README.md

-# i18n
+# isomorphic-storage

-> Example of complex i18n for nuxt app
+> Example of simple isomorphic storage for a nuxt app

 ## Build Setup